The breakdown of weak null singularities inside black holes: Introduction

 \section{Introduction}

-The characterization of singularities inside black holes is a fundamental problem in General Relativity, which is related to the fate of in-falling observers and the very validity of the principle of determinism. ``Strong'' singularities, for which the area-radius $r$ extends to $0$, are already present in the interior of the Schwarzschild black hole and raised immense interest in the literature, see \cite{spacelike1} and its vast developments, and for instance the review \cite{spacelike2} and references therein.
+The characterization of singularities inside black holes is a fundamental problem in General Relativity, which is related to the fate of in-falling observers and the very validity of the principle of determinism. ``Strong'' singularities, for which the area-radius $r$ extends to $0$, are already present in the interior of the Schwarzschild black hole and raised immense interest, see \cite{spacelike1} and its vast developments, and for instance the review \cite{spacelike2}.

 For many years, it was believed that a generic black hole interior is necessarily delimited by a singularity which is everywhere strong and space-like.
 It is now well-understood that the above belief is \underline{false}.
 Indeed, it has been proven in \cite{KerrStab} that all dynamical black holes settling down to Kerr possess a Cauchy horizon in the black hole interior, i.e.\ a null boundary spanned by spheres of non-zero radius.
-Additionally, a Cauchy horizon on which $r>0$ necessarily occurs for dynamical charged black holes settling down to Reissner--Nordstr\"{o}m in spherical symmetry, as proven in \cite{MihalisPHD}, \cite{Moi}; this is because in this setting the Maxwell field provides a repulsive mechanism analogous to angular momentum.
+Additionally, a Cauchy horizon on which $r>0$ necessarily occurs for dynamical charged black holes settling down to Reissner--Nordstr\"{o}m in spherical symmetry, as proven in \cite{MihalisPHD,Moi}; at the heuristic level, this phenomenon is explained by the repulsive mechanism provided by the Maxwell field in the charged case, or provided by angular momentum in the non spherically-symmetric case.

-While boundary components on which $r=0$ are (strong) singularities, in contrast Cauchy horizons are \textit{not always} singular: for instance the Reissner--Nordstr\"{o}m Cauchy horizon is smoothly regular.
-Nevertheless, the pioneering works \cite{Hiscock}, \cite{Ori}, \cite{Poisson}, \cite{PoissonIsrael} suggested that the Cauchy horizon of \underline{generic} dynamical black holes is, in fact, a \textit{weak null singularity}.
+While the future boundary components on which $r=0$ are (strong) singularities, in contrast Cauchy horizons are \textit{not always} singular: for instance the Reissner--Nordstr\"{o}m Cauchy horizon is smoothly regular.
+Nevertheless, the pioneering works \cite{Hiscock,Ori,Poisson,PoissonIsrael} suggested that the Cauchy horizon of \underline{generic} dynamical black holes is, in fact, a \textit{weak null singularity}.
 This phenomenon is known as ``mass inflation''.
-It has been proven indeed c.f.\ \cite{Mihalis1}, \cite{JonathanStab}, \cite{Moi}, \cite{Moi4} that the Cauchy horizon of charged spherically symmetric black holes is weakly singular, under assumptions which are conjectured to be generic; retrieving these assumptions remains an important open problem.
-Weak null singularities have also been constructed in vacuum c.f.\ \cite{JonathanWeakNull} and are conjecturally present in the interior of generic perturbations of Kerr black holes.
+It has been proven indeed c.f.\ \cite{Mihalis1,JonathanStab,Moi,Moi4} that the Cauchy horizon of charged spherically symmetric black holes is weakly singular, under assumptions on the black hole exterior which are conjectured to be generic; retrieving these assumptions remains an important open problem.
+Weak null singularities have been constructed in vacuum \cite{JonathanWeakNull} and are conjecturally present in the interior of generic perturbations of Kerr black holes.